julzaza/wildwitchherbs/_posts/2025-07-13-witchy-plants-for-front-door.md

 ---

 The front door is no ordinary place.
-It is a **threshold —a liminal line between worlds, sacred in nearly every magical tradition.** Spirits are said to pause there.
+It is a **threshold, a liminal line between worlds, sacred in nearly every magical tradition.** Spirits are said to pause there.
 Blessings gather or scatter at the doorstep.
 Witchcraft, especially of the folk kind, treats the entryway as a spell in itself.

 Planting at the front door isn’t merely decorative.
 It is **ancestral magic**.
 Protective plants, sweet-smelling herbs, and creeping tendrils once whispered to witches, “Here is the ward.
 Here is the welcome.”
 What follows are some of the most potent plants ever set to guard a home.